Child Protection Register in NSW

 - multiple offences – 15 years

 - sexual re-offending – life.

-A person who is listed on the Child Protection Register in NSW must report the following:
+A person who is listed on the Child Protection Register in New South Wales must report the following to the police:

 - the person’s name, including aliases or previous names and when they were known by those names

 - birth date

 - the address/es where they live or may be found

 - the names and birth dates of children who usually live in the same household

 - their job, their employer and the address of each place of employment or where they are generally employed

 - any club or organisation with which they are involved if it allows membership or participation of children